Private-equity secondary market: Continued Expansion in the 2010s

-2014

-Growth in the secondary market continued trending upward in 2014 reaching its highest level yet, with an estimated total transaction volume of $49.3bn per the Setter Capital Volume Report 2014, as follows: private equity $37.9 billion, real estate secondaries $6.8 billion, hedge fund side pockets $2.5 billion, infrastructure funding $1.9 billion and timber fund deals at $0.2 billion.
-According to Setter Capital Inc, there were a total of 1270 transactions in 2014, with an average size of approximately $37.7 million.
-Although the number of transactions was roughly the same as in 2013, the average deal size increased 34.6% year over year, reflecting the fact that more multi-hundred million / billion+ dollar transactions were completed in 2014.
-Indeed, the breadth and number of buyers continues to increase with total volume and activity of small and medium buyers becoming more significant.
-Large buyers accounted for 59.8% of the market's total volume in 2014, while mid-sized buyers accounted for roughly 34.9% of total volume and small buyers represented roughly 5.3%.
-Also driving the expansion of the secondary market is the number of buyers expanding their scope of interest into areas in which they were previously inactive.
-Approximately 31.4% of buyers broadened their secondary focus in 2014 to include buying other alternative investment types (e.g. infrastructure, real estate, portfolios of direct, etc.) – an increase of 1.4% from 2013.

-2014–2018
+Growth in the secondary market continued trending upward in 2013 reaching its highest level yet, with an estimated total transaction volume of $36bn.
+Average discount to net asset value decreased from 35% in 2009 to 7% in 2013.
+Total transaction volume grew again in 2014 to $49.3bn.

 During the four-year period between 2014 and 2018, the secondaries market continued its upward trajectory, approaching $40 billion in transaction volume in the second half of 2017.
 The figure represents approximately five times total deal activity from 2005 levels.
 Market watchers attributed the rise to the growing sophistication of secondaries transactions, increased demand for liquidity on the part of institutional investors and a growing number of fund managers using the secondary market to gain access to new streams of capital.

+Emergence of the GP-Led Market

 The period also gave rise to GP-led restructurings, in which a fund manager leads efforts to restructure the economics of the fund or roll existing fund commitments into a new vehicle.
 According to Credit Suisse, GP-led secondaries have grown from 10 percent of the market in 2012 to over a third by the end of 2017.
 Market insiders predict GP-led secondaries to eventually reach 50 percent of market share by the end of 2018, attributing a growing acceptance of their use among marquee private-equity firms such as Warburg Pincus and BC Partners as cause for their mainstream acceptance.

-Milestones

-The following is a timeline of some of the most notable secondary transactions and other milestones: